 Addie came to us with her sister Zoe.
 Both were pretty overweight and very excited to be in a home where they could run and play all day long.
-Zoe has since left us for the Rainbow Bridge but Addie is still very active and playful.
-She took over the reins after Misha left us.
-We call her Grandma because she's the oldest of the bunch and very sweet and loving and gets along with everyone.
-At the same time, she will happily put any other ferret right back in their place if they get an attitude.
-Just don't tell her she's almost 7 years old, she doesn't seem to know.
+Addie and Zoe have both left us for the Rainbow Bridge.
+We called her Grandma because she was the oldest of the bunch and very sweet and loving and got along with everyone.
+At the same time, she would happily put any other ferret right back in their place if they got an attitude.
+Addie developed lymphoma and left us for the Rainbow Bridge in March of 2021 at 8 years old.

 Liam is the reason that ferret math hit us.
 He came to us with his sister Misha, who had no time to play with her obnoxious brother because she had ferreting to do.
 So after spending hours on the floor every day playing with this sweet boy, we decided to get him some other friends.
 It was all downhill from there.
 Liam is still just as playful as ever and gives tons of kisses!

 Misha was my Navy S. E. A. L. ferret.
 She could get into or out of absolutely anything when she put her mind to it and could’ve given stubborn lessons to a donkey.
 She was always on a mission, but did occasionally take time out to play with us or the other ferrets.
 As she got older, she never slowed down, but was known to sneak us kisses...when she felt like it.
 She was absolutely in charge until she left us for the Rainbow Bridge.

 Fracas and Fray came to us because Liam needed someone besides me to play with.
 Fracas was the sweetest little girl who loved everyone she ever met and would puff up her tail with every little excitement in life.